Robust Phase Retrieval Algorithm for Time-Frequency Structured Measurements: Introduction

-We note that previous work on phase retrieval with Gabor frames concentrates on injectivity conditions for full Gabor frames and shows reconstruction from $M^2$ time-frequency structured measurements of an $M$-dimensional signal \cite{bojarovska2016phase}.
-The reconstruction algorithm we propose in this paper requires only a close to optimal number $N = O(M\log M)$ of time-frequency structured measurements.
-To the best of our knowledge, Theorem \ref{stability_main} provides the best existing robustness guarantee for time-frequency structured measurements.
-Moreover, this result also guarantees exact (up to a global phase) recovery of $x$ in the noiseless case, that is, when $\nu = 0$.
+The reconstruction algorithm we propose in this paper requires a close to optimal number $N = O(M\log M)$ of time-frequency structured measurements.
+To the best of our knowledge, Theorem~\ref{stability_main_int} provides the best existing robustness guarantee for measurements obeying time-frequency structure.
+Moreover, our result guarantees exact recovery of $x$ (up to a global phase) in the noiseless case, that is, when $\nu = 0$.
+We note that the reconstruction guarantees given in Theorem~\ref{stability_main_int} are non-uniform, in the sense that inequality~\eqref{recovery_guarantees_intro} holds with high probability for each particular signal $x$, but not for all $x\in \mathbb{C}^M$ simultaneously.
+Obtaining a uniform version on Theorem~\ref{stability_main_int} is one of the main directions for future work.
 Numerical experiments, presented in Section \ref{numerical_robustness}, verify the robustness of the proposed phase retrieval algorithm and illustrate dependencies of the error-to-noise ratio on various parameters.

+\begin{remark} The bound obtained in Theorem~\ref{stability_main_int} is similar, up to a $\log$ factor, to the recovery guarantees obtained in \cite{mixon1} for phase retrieval with random Gaussian frames with independent frame vectors.
+Note that, in equation~\eqref{recovery_guarantees_intro}, the norm of the reconstruction error $\tilde{x} - e^{i\theta}x$ is squared, while the norm of the noise vector $\nu$ is not.
+This makes the obtained bound somewhat weaker compared to the recovery guarantees for the PhaseLift reconstruction algorithm (for random frames with independent frame vectors), which ensure that, if $||\nu||_2<\epsilon$, the estimate $\tilde{x}$ obtained using PhaseLift satisfies $\min_{\theta\in [0,2\pi)}||\tilde{x} - e^{i\theta}x||_2 \le C\epsilon$, for an appropriately chosen numerical constant~$C>0$~\cite{candes2}.
+At the same time, while the noise bound $\epsilon$ is an input parameter of the PhaseLift algorithm, the method described in this paper is independent of the actual noise size. \end{remark}

 The remaining part of this paper is organized as follows.
 In Section \ref{backgr}, we describe the idea of polarization and give some basic definitions and results from Gabor analysis and the theory of expander graphs that are used in the sequel.
 In Section \ref{algorithm}, we describe the reconstruction algorithm for time-frequency structured measurements and discuss the robustness of this algorithm in Section \ref{Stability}.
-The analysis of robustness of the constructed algorithm leads to the investigation of geometric properties of Gabor frames, such as order statistics of the frame coefficients.
+The analysis of robustness of the constructed algorithm leads to the investigation of geometric properties of Gabor frames, such as order statistics of frame coefficients.
 These properties are discussed in Section \ref{projective_uniformity}.
 Numerical results of the algorithm's robustness are presented in Section \ref{numerical_robustness}.